CosmicNyx/love-2d-build-exe/README.md

 3. `C:\Program Files (x86)\LOVE`
 4. System PATH (if `love.exe` is available globally)

 If LOVE is found, the script proceeds.
-If not, you'll get a helpful error message.
+If not, you'll get an error message.

 ## Configuration